dzhusoft/Image-resizer-for-Amazon-merch-on-demand/README.md

 1800px * 3200px,
 2925px * 2925px.
 However, You can Add a new size at any time you want.
 The values of the new Width and Height needs to be between 100px and 12000px.

+I recommend you to use the "Fit inside" option, but you can also choose to scale the image to other sizes.

 You have to provide a valid picture at the main size (4500px*5400px), wait some seconds until it check if this is a valid picture, then press the button "Resize" and wait until the end of resizing.